Probably one of the grossest things our dogs do is … drumroll, please … eat poop.

 5. Cat Litter Appeal

-Kitty litter conundrum: Your dog vacuums up the litter box as soon as your back is turned, eh?
+Kitty litter conundrum: Does your dog raid the litter box as soon as your back is turned?

 Although you may feel that your dog does it to drive you nuts, dogs really don’t think that way.
 To them, kitty poop smells good and they want to eat it.